-Students are expected to formally drop or withdraw from the course if they no longer wish to participate.
+Students are expected to formally drop or withdraw from the course if they no longer wish to participant.
 See the program's Academic Calendar for applicable deadlines.
 In some cases, the University may automatically drop students for inactivity and/or for failure to pay tuition.
-It is crucial for students to communicate with the DESS (DESS@ahc.ufl.edu) about their status in the course, and about any tuition deferments or other special conditions related to their tuition payment.
+It is crucial for students to communicate with the DESS (Ahc-dess@ufl.edu) about their status in the course, and about any tuition deferments or other special conditions related to their tuition payment.
 Any student who remains enrolled in the course after the drop/add deadline is considered tuition-liable, unless exempted by University petition.
 The official UF Attendance Policy can be found here.

-Make-up Policy:
+Make-up Policy

-Assignments that are not submitted by the due date will have 10% of the grade deducted for each day that it is late.
-The instructor will consider extenuating circumstances on a case-by-case basis - if she is contacted by the student in advance of the due date
+Each assignment is posted with a clear due date.
+Assignments that are not submitted by the due date will be given a zero.
+The instructor will consider extenuating circumstances on a case-by-case basis - if she is contacted by the student in advance of the due date.
+No other makeup assignments are offered.
+Contact the instructor for any concerns.